COVID-19: Re-entry and quarantine measures

 When you arrive in Australia, you must quarantine for 14 days at designated facilities in your port of arrival – unless you have an exemption.
 Vaccination against COVID-19 or a negative COVID-19 test prior to boarding your flight does not change this quarantine requirement.

-- You won't be permitted to travel domestically (including to your home) or continue on any domestic connections until you have completed the 14-day mandatory quarantine period.
+- You can't travel domestically (including to your home) or continue on any domestic connections until you have completed the 14-day mandatory quarantine period.

 - Under the Biosecurity Act 2015 and applicable state legislation, you’ll have to remain in the allocated accommodation until you’re medically cleared to enter the Australian community.
 You may be tested for COVID-19 during your quarantine period.
 If you don’t agree to be tested, you may have to quarantine for longer.